- Comunicado de prensa

 Founded in 1989, OMRON Foundation, Inc. (OFI) coordinates the charitable efforts of Omron offices in the U.S. to achieve the greatest positive social impact.
 The Foundation is funded by Omron's subsidiaries in the U.S., which contribute a portion of sales revenue to the Foundation.
 The Foundation divides its charitable resources among organizations benefiting education, people with disabilities, cultural programs, health, and other social concerns including disaster relief.

 Sobre Omron Automation

-Omron Automation es un socio de automatización industrial que crea, vende y presta servicio a soluciones de automatización totalmente integradas que incluyen detección, control, seguridad, visión, movimiento, robótica y mucho más.
-Omron, que se fundó en 1933 y que actualmente dirige el presidente Yoshihito Yamada, cuenta con 30,000 empleados que ayudan a las empresas a resolver los problemas con creatividad en más de 110 países.
-Obtenga más información en automation.omron.com.
+Es un socio de automatización industrial que crea, vende y presta servicio a soluciones de automatización totalmente integradas que incluyen detección, control, seguridad, visión, movimiento, robótica y mucho más.
+Omron, que se fundó en 1933 y que actualmente es dirigida por el presidente Yoshihito Yamada, cuenta con alrededor de 30,000 empleados que ayudan a las empresas a resolver los problemas con creatividad en más de 110 países.
+Obtenga más información en http://automation.omron.com.

 Si tiene preguntas acerca de OMRON Foundation, comuníquese con Kevin Bulatek, director de OMRON Foundation, al correo electrónico email@example.com.